 Your instructor is qualified in assessing your learning needs.
 They may already know when you need more practice in a certain area, but should you feel uncomfortable or anxious for a particular part of the test, just let them know!
 They’re there to support you through this experience and can develop strategies to help you feel more confident going into your examination.

-4. The day before your test
+4. The day before your road test

 It’s the day before your test.
 What can you do to prepare for the big day?
 Start with getting some exercise to boost your mood and get a good night’s sleep.
 Keep a positive mindset throughout the day and, if there’s time, book one of your lessons the day before for some extra practice closer to your test.

-5. The day of your test
+5. The day of your road test

 Try to book your test for the morning if you feel like you’ll be anxious throughout the day.
 If your test is taking place in the middle of the day or the afternoon, treat the day as if it is any other day!
 Stick to your normal routine and stay focused.
 Many people choose to book a lesson with their instructor for the hour prior to the test.
 This way, everything you’ve learned is fresh in your memory!
 Steer clear of excessive amounts of caffeine and opt for water instead.
 Also remember to eat a healthy breakfast and dress comfortably.

-7. During the test
+7. During the road test

-The start of your test is crucial because it’s the first impression you give your examiner.
+The start of your road test is crucial because it’s the first impression you give your examiner.
 Focus on starting the engine and looking around the car for any hazards or obstructions you might need to consider as you move from your parking spot.
 Also remember to listen to your examiner.
-They will give you necessary instructions during your test and will be sure to give you enough notice for any turns or manoeuvres coming up.
+They will give you necessary instructions during your test and will be sure to give you enough notice for any turns or maneuvers coming up.
 Most importantly, whatever might happen, don’t panic.
 Should you encounter sirens, a collision, or any other new developments during your test, remain calm and assess your approach before you continue.
 Even though a perfect test is the goal, don’t assume you’ve failed if you make a mistake.
 You’re entitled to a certain number of minor faults, so it’s important to continue the test to the best of your ability.

 8. Don’t be discouraged

-In any case where you don’t pass your test, try not to beat yourself up.
+In any case where you don’t pass your road test, try not to beat yourself up.
 You may have done everything you can to prepare for your test.
 Mistakes happen and a failed test is an opportunity to work on areas where you may have been struggling before.
 First, try to maintain a positive attitude.
 Then book an assessment with your instructor and have them go over the details of the test to see where you might need more practice.

 9. Get back up and try again!

-Re-book your test when possible and repeat these steps as needed.
+Re-book your road test when possible and repeat these steps as needed.
 Remember, some people don’t pass their first test and this is completely fine.
 Your examiner is not your enemy – their job is solely to ensure you are licensed only when you are ready.
 Keep pushing and practicing and not only will you be ready for your test, but for a future full of safe driving!